 What Is Function Calling?

 Function calling is the OpenAI-style mechanism that lets a language model emit a strict JSON object naming a function and its arguments for runtime execution.
 The model receives each function’s JSON Schema in the request, and the response is constrained to a matching JSON payload.
-OpenAI’s tools parameter popularized the pattern; Anthropic, Google, and most modern model APIs now ship equivalents.
-Function calling is one implementation of broader tool-calling.
+OpenAI’s tools parameter popularized the pattern; Anthropic, Google, Meta, Mistral, and every serious model API now ship equivalents.
+Function calling is one implementation of broader tool-calling, and in 2026 it sits next to MCP and A2A as one of three primary ways an agent reaches the outside world.
 In a FutureAGI trace, each call appears as a span with the function name, validated arguments, and returned result.

 Function calling is the boundary between LLM creativity and deterministic execution.
 The model decides what to do; the function decides how.
 When that boundary is clean, agents are reliable.
-When it’s not, you get the canonical 2026 production bugs: argument names that almost match but don’t, types that almost match but don’t ("42" instead of 42), nested fields that go missing under load, and enum values the model invented that the function rejects.
+When it’s not, you get the canonical 2026 production bugs: argument names that almost match but don’t, types that almost match but don’t ("42" instead of 42), nested fields that go missing under load, enum values the model invented that the function rejects, and the new failure mode of 2026. silent truncation of long argument lists when the model hits its tool-call token budget mid-payload.

 Different roles see different surfaces.
 A backend engineer sees 422 errors on a downstream service because the LLM produced customer_id as a string when the API expects an int.
 An SRE watches retry storms after the model started emitting an extra unexpected field that the schema rejects.
 A QA engineer sees agent demos pass on Monday and fail on Friday because the model’s argument distribution shifted across deploys.
 A product reviewer signs off on a payment-handling function only to find the agent occasionally skips the confirmation_required field.